 Dealing with the emotional effects of coronavirus

-The last few months have been hard, and we know that this is still a very worrying time.
+Dealing with the coronavirus pandemic has been hard, and we know that this is still a very worrying time.
 This page explains where you can get emotional support.

 Read all of our information about coronavirus